Origin of Kratom

 Kratom had an important place in the lives of villagers and workers in Southeast Asian countries.
 Many small villages had limited access to approved pharmaceutical drugs, so natural remedies were the main form of healing.
 In Thailand in the early 1900s, kratom farming began for human consumption.

 Kratom was often used to promote energy in Thai labor workers.
-It was also used to enhance moods and relieve pain for those in stressful, demanding professions.
+It was also used to enhance moods and relieve stress for those in stressful, demanding professions.
 Kratom was often compared to that for its supposed enhancing effects.

 Many are shocked to learn that the recreational use of kratom is currently illegal in Thailand.
 Despite this being one of the main places of origin, the Thai government outlawed farming of the tree in 1943.
 This was used as a tactic to control the opium market, as its value was quickly deteriorating.